citelao/Spotify-for-Alfred/spec.md

 --
 users should be able to switch between growl and nc and nothing

-"before you start using Spotifious, make sure you set this up..."
+"before you start using Spotifious, make sure you set this up…"
 	"binding hotkeys"
 	"installing the helper app"
 	"configuring country"